uoenoplab/xo/ceph/setup_ceph.md

 apt install vim build-essential git python3.10
 ```
 ### Clone Ceph and install dependencies
 Clone the ceph source code, use the latest v17.2.6 (Quincy), apply `ceph_xo.patch` from this repo, and install dependencies.
 Ensure to create the `man1` folder to avoid failure in setting up OpenJDK.
+Assuming we are currently inside `xo/ceph`:
 ```bash
 git clone https://github.com/ceph/ceph
 cd ceph